-When To Go: Visit in the early to late afternoon.
-Tom Sawyer Island usually opens later and closes earlier than the rest of the Magic Kingdom, so make sure you check your schedule for the hours.
+When To Go: Visit in the early to late afternoon when waits peak elsewhere.
+Tom Sawyer Island usually opens later and closes earlier than the rest of the Magic Kingdom, so make sure you check the Times Guide for hours.
 The last raft usually departs two hours before Wishes Fireworks is scheduled or 5pm when Magic Kingdom closes at 7pm.

 Expect to Wait: There is no wait once you reach the island, but you’ll have to wait for the raft to take you to and from it.
 The line shouldn’t be longer than ten or so minutes either way.
 If it is, try again later.

 Length: You may spend as much time as you like.
 Expect to spend at least 20 minutes if you have kids or plan to enjoy a snack and another 15 minutes to travel back and forth on the raft.

 The Paint Brushes: For many years, Disney placed Tom’s paint brushes in hidden locations around the Island.
 Guests could seek one out, and when found, could exchange them for FASTPASSes to Big Thunder Mountain or Splash Mountain.
 As of January 2012, Disney no longer places the paint brushes out for guests to find.